 Probiotics Improve Bowel Function in Elderly

 Elderly patients who are hospitalized for various reasons are often prone to developing bowel problems.
 Most commonly, they have problems with constipation, but diarrhea is another common complaint.
-We all know that bowel problems are almost the furthest thing from glamorous in our society, but they still have a huge impact on our day-to-day well-being.
+We all know that bowel problem are almost the furthest thing from glamorous in our society, but they still have a huge impact on our day-to-day well-being.

 Probiotics which are essentially “good bacteria” that confer health benefits have been more extensively researched for preventing diarrhea (especially antibiotic-induced) compared to preventing constipation.
-Elderly patients are often particularly susceptible to bowel problems due to a number of factors including immobility, medication, dehydration, lack of dietary fiber, not to mention a number of other factors or simply their age itself.
+Elderly patients are often particularly susceptible to bowel problems due to a number of factors including immobility, medication, dehydration, lack of dietary fiber, not to mention a number of other factors, or simply their age itself.